 FedEx agreements’ black and white details can often look like a foreign language even to the savviest of shippers and business-minded leaders.
 From surcharges and money-back guarantees to termination fees and more, there is a lot to digest when it comes to reviewing, understanding, and ultimately feeling confident about the terms of a FedEx agreement.
 Keeping this in mind, Refund Retriever breaks down the general outline of FedEx agreements to make understanding them much more straightforward.

-Below, we’ve identified the general breakdown of a FedEx contract with explanations to support each section.
+Below, we identify the general breakdown of a FedEx contract with explanations to support each section.

-Whether you need next day, 2-day or 3-day, this section identifies the terms and conditions of this part of the agreement.
-You want to be sure that the pricing is clear on both domestic express as well as international export shipments, as well as have clarity to the fees and surcharges that may impact your overall shipping spend.
-A key factor in these terms is that you rightfully deserve a money back guarantee if any shipments are late or conflict with the terms of your agreement.
-Be sure that you do not waive this right at any point in your FedEx agreement since this can ultimately cost your business money and increase unnecessary shipping spend.
+Whether you need next day, 2-day, or 3-day, this section identifies the terms and conditions of your express shipping.
+You want to ensure that the pricing is evident on both domestic express and international export shipments.
+Fees and surcharges also impact your overall shipping spend.
+A critical factor in these terms is that you rightfully deserve a money-back guarantee if any shipments are late or conflict with the terms of your agreement.
+Be sure that you do not waive this right at any point in your FedEx agreement.
+This can ultimately cost your business money and increase unnecessary shipping spend.

 - Ground Domestic – Delivers packages within 1 to 7 days based on distance and destination.

 - Ground Domestic Multi-weight – Combine multiple packages for the same destination in one shipment.
 Pricing will be based on total weight at a minimum of 200 pounds.

 - Ground Export (Ground to Canada and Mexico) – Cross-border shipping helps manage the duty fees, international shipping forms, tariff codes, and other necessary shipping details to Canada and Mexico.